 Threadworm is a very common infection that occurs when tiny, thread-like worms infest the human intestine.
-The worms, which are between 2 and 13 mm long and resemble a piece of white thread are also sometimes referred to as pinworms.
-Female worms are longer than male worms, measuring at least 1 cm and having a diameter of just under 1 mm.
+The worms, which are between 2 and 13 millimeters (mm) long and resemble a piece of white thread, are also sometimes referred to as pinworms.
+Female worms are longer than male worms, measuring at least 1 centimeter (cm) and having a diameter of just under 1 mm.

-Threadworms are the most common parasite found in children from the UK, with as many as half of those aged under 10 being infected.
+Threadworms are the most common parasite found in children from the United Kingdom, with as many as half of those aged under 10 being infected.
 The risk of an infected child’s family member also becoming infected is as high as 75%.
-The only host these worms have is humans.
+To date, the only hosts that these worms have are humans.

 Adult threadworms reside in the gut but move down towards the anus at night to lay their eggs around the anus or vagina of an infected person.
-The female worm lays around 11,000 eggs and also secretes a special mucus that irritates the skin, which is why this area becomes particularly itchy at night when individuals are infected.
+The female worm lays around 11,000 eggs and also secretes a special mucus that irritates the skin, which is why this area becomes particularly itchy at night in infected individuals.

-If a person scratches these areas to relieve itching, the eggs can easily stick to the finger tips or be picked up underneath the fingernails.
-From there, the eggs can be transmitted to the mouth (fecal-oral mode of transmission) or to the surface of various materials and objects such as clothes, utensils and toys.
+If a person scratches these areas to relieve itching, the eggs can easily stick to the fingertips or be picked up underneath the fingernails.
+From there, the eggs can be transmitted to the mouth through the fecal-oral mode of transmission, or to the surface of various materials and objects such as clothes, utensils, and toys.
 Once transferred to surfaces, the eggs can survive for weeks and be transmitted by uninfected individuals who happen to touch the contaminated items.

-Although eggs are usually swallowed and ingested, they can also be breathed in, which may occur when infected towels, sheets, or blankets are shaken, dispersing the eggs into the air.
+Although eggs are usually swallowed and ingested, they can also be inhaled, which may occur when infected towels, sheets, or blankets are shaken, thus allowing the eggs to disperse into the air.